decaf-dev/obsidian-view-count/README.md

 ### Templater delay

-The time to wait in milliseconds before adding a view count property to a new markdown note.
+The time to wait in milliseconds before adding a view count property to a new note.
 You should increase this value if you're using the [Templater plugin](https://github.com/SilentVoid13/Templater) and the template applied during new note creation is being overwritten.

 ## License